mjpritchard/test-decap-help/content/docs/for-cloud-tenants/provisioning-tenancy-sci-vm-managed-cloud.md

 ---
 aliases: /article/4581-tenancy-based-sci-vm-managed-cloud
-categories:
-- For Cloud Tenants
-collection: jasmin-documentation
-date: 2023-07-05 10:02:59
 description: Provisioning a Sci VM in a Managed Cloud Tenancy
-slug: tenancy-based-sci-vm-managed-cloud
+slug: provisioning-tenancy-sci-vm-managed-cloud
 title: Provisioning a Sci VM in a Managed Cloud Tenancy
-layout: docs
 ---

-This article is for admin and manager of the JASMIN managed-cloud Sci tenancy.
-It illustrates how to provision a sci VM within a JASMIN managed-cloud Sci tenancy.
+This article is for admin and manager of the JASMIN managed-cloud tenancy and shows how to provision a sci VM.
 It involves the following:

-- Becoming a member of a managed cloud Sci tenancy
+- Becoming a member of a managed cloud tenancy
 - Provisioning a VM

+A "sci vm" is essentially the same as the general-access scientific analysis servers, but created within a specific tenancy aimed at a certain group of users.
+The manager/deputy then has the responsibility to stop/start/restart or redeploy the VM, and to control who can access it.

-The Sci tenancy has four access roles:
+The managed cloud tenancy has four access roles:

 - `MANAGER` role: can approve `DEPUTY`, `ADMIN`, and `USER` role access requests
 - `DEPUTY` manager role: can approve `ADMIN` and `USER` role access requests
 - `ADMIN` role: can access the cloud portal and can restart or provision the Sci VM
-- `USER` role: can log in into the Sci VM from a JASMIN login node
+- `USER` role: can log in into the sci VM from a JASMIN login node

-**Note:** `MANAGER`, `DEPUTY` and `ADMIN` have access to the JASMIN cloud portal

-### 1\.
-Apply for access to the Sci tenancy
+## Apply for access to the Sci tenancy

-A managed cloud Sci tenancy is accessible via the [JASMIN cloud portal](https://cloud.jasmin.ac.uk/) and this access is controlled by the "Sci Analysis VMs" service via the [JASMIN accounts portal](https://accounts.jasmin.ac.uk).
-See MISSING LINK for instructions about requesting access to the `USER` and `ADMIN` roles via the Sci Analysis VMs service on the JASMIN accounts portal.
+A managed cloud tenancy is accessible via the {{<link "jasmin_cloud_portal">}}JASMIN cloud portal{{</link>}}.
+Access is controlled by a service corresponding to the name of the tenancy: these services are listed under {{<link "https://accounts.jasmin.ac.uk/services/analysis_vms/">}}Sci Analysis VMs{{</link>}} category of "My Services".

-### 2\.
-Access the tenancy
+## Access the tenancy

 With an ADMIN role, you can log in to the [JASMIN cloud portal](https://cloud.jasmin.ac.uk/) using the same credentials for signing into the JASMIN accounts portal.